fournip1/JPAFBOARD/README.md

  **The basic principle underlying this tool is to associate keywords to tracks.**

  > Let's illustrate!
-Suppose that you have a track with the sound of a running jigsaw.
+Suppose that you have a track with the sound of a running chainsaw.
 You can set the keywords *fear*, *forest*, *accident* for this track.
 Doing so the song will be accessible behind the buttons corresponding to these keywords.

  ## Features